Cymraeg

 If you’re looking for help or information, but you’re worried about starting a conversation with an adult, here are some tips.

-• Child Exploitation and Online Protection (CEOP) - Report to them if you're worried about online sexual abuse or the way someone has been talking to you online
+• Child Exploitation and Online Protection (CEOP) - report to them if you're worried about online sexual abuse or the way someone has been talking to you online

-• Childline - A free and confidential helpline for children and young people in the UK where you can talk about anything – call 0800 1111
+• Childline - free and confidential helpline for children and young people in the UK where you can talk about anything – call 0800 1111

-• Childnet - Online safety advice for children and young people
+• Childnet - online safety advice for children and young people

-• Meic - A free and confidential helpline for children and young people in Wales with advisers to help you find the support you need – call 080880 23456, text 84001 or chat online
+• Meic - free and confidential helpline for children and young people in Wales with advisers to help you find the support you need – call 080880 23456, text 84001 or chat online

-• The Mix - A free and confidential helpline for young people aged 13 to 25 – call 0808 808 4994 or chat online
+• The Mix - free and confidential helpline for young people aged 13 to 25 – call 0808 808 4994 or chat online

-• Report Harmful Content - A national reporting centre that has been designed to assist everyone in reporting harmful content online
+• Report Harmful Content - national reporting centre that has been designed to assist everyone in reporting harmful content online